R-CoderDotCom/ggcats/README.md

 # ggcats
 The geom you always wished for adding cats to ggplot2.
-Part of the memeverse.
+This package is part of the memeverse.
 The source code of this package is based on geom_image from ggimage.

 + Follow me on [Twitter](https://twitter.com/RCoderWeb)
 + Follow me on [Facebook](https://www.facebook.com/RCODERweb)